This article will teach you about the intensity of workouts and how to manipulate this variable.

 How does IF display on screen?

 Notice the green line labeled as "Actual" in the key.
 This green line also indicates the IF of your ride in comparison to the IF of the prescribed workout.
-If the green line lays directly atop the course profile (as it does in the screenshot below), that indicates the workout was completed at the prescribed IF.
+If the green line lays directly atop the course profile (as it does in the screenshot below), that indicates the workout will be completed at the prescribed IF.

 How will the course profile and green IF line display during the ride and on my Career page?